lootie/Multitaper.jl/paper/paper.md

 We acknowledge contributions from Mihai Anitescu, David J. Thomson, and Sally Dodson-Robinson during the writing of these codes.
-We also gratefully acknowledge the help of our reviewers in editing the code repository.
+We also gratefully acknowledge the help of our reviewers, Andy Nowacki and Robert Guggenberger, in editing the code repository.

 This work was supported by the U.S. Department of Energy, Office of Science, Advanced Scientific Computing Research, under contract number DE-AC02-06CH11357.